 About Climate Summer

 Climate Summer is a summer internship program for college students, graduate students, and recent graduates.
 Climate Summer riders travel exclusively by bicycle in small teams across New England, spending approximately one week in a community before biking on to the next.
-While in each town, riders connect with community leaders who are actively addressing society’s addiction to fossil fuels by crafting local solutions that strengthen communities.
-Riders bring with them a movement-building perspective, empowering those they meet and helping to highlight the important work of local organizations with the local press and in our digital Movement Map, which will catalogue the efforts of groups in each community visited.
+While in each town, riders connect with community leaders who are actively addressing society’s addiction to fossil fuels.
+Our community partners are fighting new fossil fuel infrastructure and crafting local solutions that strengthen communities.
+Riders bring with them a movement-building perspective, sharing skills with and learning from those they meet and helping to highlight the important work of local organizations in the media and through our own social media work.
 Tentative Program Dates for 2014: June 7-August 17.

 About Better Future Project

 In 2011, Climate Summer became the founding program of Better Future Project.
 We are working to build a powerful grassroots movement to rapidly shift society beyond coal, oil, and gas, toward a future in which we meet our energy needs without contributing to climate change, oppression or human suffering.

 The Sustainable Markets Foundation is our fiscal sponsor and accepts all donations on our behalf.
 Fiscal sponsorship is a formal arrangement in which a 501(c)(3) public charity sponsors another organization that has not yet secured tax exempt status.
 Many small and start-up nonprofit groups use this option.
 Better Future Project is in the process of applying for tax exempt status.
 In the meantime, grants and tax-deductible donations are processed under The Sustainable Markets Foundation’s exempt status.
 For more information on Better Future Project, please visit www.betterfutureproject.org.